decyphertek-io/decyphertek/docs/products/azure/opensearch.md

 http --verify=no --auth admin:your_password GET https://IP-OR-DOMAIN:9443/health/
 http --verify=no --auth admin:your_password POST https://IP-OR-DOMAIN:9443/health/_doc/ Content-Type:application/json < health.json
 # Create Index Pattern > Dashboard > Managment > Dashboard Managment > Create Index Pattern > health*
-# You can now discover th data & Create Dashboards
+# You can now discover the data & Create Dashboards.
 ```
 * Note this is just an example, please utilize your own API or json data to get customized results.
+* Can be useful if you need to pull in data from multiple APIs and crossreference the data.

 Optional - Nginx:
 ------